OpenNewsLabs/autoEdit_2/README.md

 _How to carry out tests_

-At the moment some unit tests are in the `spec` folder using jasmine, and you can them using
+At the moment some unit tests are in the `spec` folder using `jasmine`, and you can run them using

 ```
 npm run test
 ```

 However they still need to be fixed up a bit.
-And perhaps move to jest.
+And perhaps move to `jest`.

 - [ ] PR and help on improving test coverage welcome.